Business practices and medical professionals

 Misleading patients and unconscionable conduct

-Under the Competition and Consumer Act, members of the medical profession must take care not to:
+Under the Act, members of the medical profession must not:

 - mislead patients relating to fees, procedures or outcomes

 - use misleading advertising relating to qualifications, area of expertise, fees, procedures or outcomes

 - act unconscionably by deliberately taking advantage of patients who are disadvantaged by: